daisyliu0225/Mario_Firebase/README.md

   - ![turtle pic](readme/enemies/turtle.png)
   - mechanism
   1. If the player touches turtles, the player will lose a life.
-  2. If the player hits turtles by head, the turtle will become "the rolling turtle", "the rolling turtle"'s speed is much faster and the player is not able to kill the rolling turtle.
+  2. If the player hits turtles by head, the turtle will become "the rolling turtle".
+The score increases by 50. <br>
+    "The rolling turtle"'s speed is much faster and the player is not able to kill the rolling turtle.
   - rolling turtle
   - ![rooling turtle](readme/enemies/roll.png)